Code-Milker/bip-39/README.md

+# BIP39 Mnemonic Generator: Secure, Single-File HTML Tool with Zero Dependencies

 ## Motivation
 This BIP39 Key Generator embodies a commitment to radical simplicity, security, and self-containment in cryptocurrency tools.
 In an era where many key generation apps rely on bloated frameworks, external servers, or third-party libraries, this project stands out as a single, standalone HTML file that performs complex cryptographic operations entirely in the browser.
 No dependencies, no build steps, no network requests—everything runs locally using the browser's native WebCrypto API for cryptographically secure randomness, hashing, and key derivation.
 This design choice eliminates supply-chain attack vectors, reduces the attack surface to a bare minimum, and makes the tool fully auditable at a glance.
 Hardcore crypto security enthusiasts will appreciate its transparency: you can inspect the entire codebase in one file, verify it against the BIP39 spec, and run it offline without trusting any external entity.
 It's a testament to what's possible with vanilla JavaScript and modern browser capabilities, proving that robust security doesn't require complexity.

 ## Features
 - **Fully Client-Side and Dependency-Free:** All operations happen in your browser—no servers, no APIs, no external libraries.
 This is a feat of engineering: a single HTML file handles secure random entropy generation, mnemonic creation, checksum validation, and seed derivation using only built-in browser APIs like `crypto.getRandomValues()` for randomness and WebCrypto for SHA-256/PBKDF2.
 No need for npm, bundlers, or even an internet connection after download.
 - **BIP39 Compliance:** Strictly follows the [BIP39 standard](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for generating deterministic keys from mnemonic phrases, ensuring compatibility with wallets like Electrum or hardware devices.
 Supports popular blockchains that use BIP39-derived keys, including Bitcoin, Ethereum, Solana, Cardano, Polkadot, Binance Smart Chain, and many others.
-- **Dual Generation Modes:**
-  - **Random Generation:** Click a button to instantly create a secure 12-word mnemonic using cryptographically strong randomness.
 - **Manual Picker Mode:** Interactively select words from the BIP39 wordlist, with real-time guidance on viable checksum words and automatic validation.
 - **Copy to Clipboard:** One-click copying for mnemonics and derived private keys (seeds).
 - **Passphrase Support:** Optional passphrase for enhanced security during seed derivation.
 - **Validation and Feedback:** Built-in checksum checks ensure only valid mnemonics are accepted, with a popup for confirmation and error handling.